mbeddr/mps-platform-docs/src/doc/docs/gotchas/external_files_and_tools/index.md

 # External files

-!!! info "I want to load an external file into mps/ I want to migrate existing data into MPS.[^1]"
+!!! info "I want to load an external file into MPS / I want to migrate existing data into MPS.[^1]"

     Write a solution that imports the files and converts them to your model or use custom persistence.